emeb/up5k_basic/README.md

 I built this system on a custom up5k board and programmed it with a custom USB->SPI board that I built so you will definitely need to tweak the programming target of the Makefile in the icestorm directory to match your own hardware.
+Note that the 8kB BASIC ROM must now be loaded into the SPI configuration flash memory starting at offset 0x40000 in order for BASIC to run correctly.
+You can find a link to the ROM data at the end of this document.

 ## Running BASIC